ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IAccessStoppingCondition.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.time_convergence`
+              - Gets or sets the time tolerance that is used by the access algorithms to determine the start times and stop times of access intervals.
+Uses Time dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.repeat_count`
+              - Gets or sets the number of times the condition must be satisfied before the propagation ends or moves on to the designated automatic sequence.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.inherited`
+              - Condition Inherited by Automatic Sequences - if true, the stopping condition will be applied to any automatic sequences activated within the same segment.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.max_trip_times`
+              - Gets or sets the maximum number of times that the stopping condition will be applied - and any resulting automatic sequences executed.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.sequence`
+              - Gets or sets the automatic sequence to trigger if the highlighted stopping condition is satisfied.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.constraints`
+              - Further conditions that must be met in order for the stopping condition to be deemed satisfied.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.criterion`
+              - Specifies the direction from which the stopping condition value must be achieved.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.before_conditions`
+              - A 'before' stopping condition is used to define a stopping condition that depends on two events.
+Astrogator will ignore a stopping condition until its 'before' conditions are met.
+Astrogator then interpolates backwards to the normal stopping condition.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.aberration_type`
+              - Gets or sets the model of aberration to be used in access computations.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.base_selection_type`
+              - Get the base object for the access calculation.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.base_selection`
+              - Returns the base selection object.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.clock_host`
+              - Time values are reported with a clock colocated with the clock host object.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.signal_sense`
+              - Gets or sets the direction of the signal.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.target_object`
+              - Get the target object for the access calculation.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.time_delay_convergence_tolerance`
+              - Gets or sets the tolerance used when iterating to determine the light time delay.
+The iteration stops when the improvement in the value is less than this tolerance.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IAccessStoppingCondition.use_light_time_delay`
+              - Whether to consider light time delay in access computations.

 Import detail